Screen time and young children: Promoting health and development in a digital world

 The Canadian Paediatric Society gives permission to print single copies of this document from our website.
 For permission to reprint or reproduce multiple copies, please see our copyright policy.

 The digital landscape is evolving more quickly than research on the effects of screen media on the development, learning and family life of young children.
-This statement examines the potential benefits and risks of screen media in children under 5 years old, focusing on developmental, psychosocial and physical health.
+This statement examines the potential benefits and risks of screen media in children younger than 5 years, focusing on developmental, psychosocial and physical health.
 Evidence-based guidance to optimize and support children’s early media experiences involves four principles: minimizing, mitigating, mindfully using and modelling healthy use of screens.
 Knowing how young children learn and develop informs best practice strategies for health care providers.

 Keywords: Development; Digital media; Health; Infant; Preschool child; Screen time